ancient-military-history

 3rd Century Crisis and Beyond

 During the 3rd century, frequent civil wars and barbarian invasions led to inflation, debasement, and a loss of trust in the system.
 Soldiers demanded ever-larger donatives from each new emperor, and many were short-lived.
 The late Roman army of Diocletian and Constantine shifted to a more defensive, less mobile structure.
 Pay was increasingly in kind, and soldiers were often tied to their posts with families living nearby.
 The old system of individual land grants faded, replaced by hereditary service in some areas.
-World History Encyclopedia covers the evolution of Roman army organization.
+The focus moved from rewarding individual valor to ensuring basic provisioning.
+Encyclopedia Britannica traces these organizational changes.

 Conclusion: Legacy of the Roman Military Compensation System